seantrue/pymetallic/README.md

-# PyMetal
+# PyMetallic

 Python bindings for Apple Metal using swift-cffi, providing a PyOpenCL-like API for Metal compute shaders.

+This code created in a day of sessions with ChatGPT, Claude, and JetBrains AI assistant.
+Any bugs or infelicities are the responsibility of the authors.

 ## Features